fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 * {% include wp.md name="VLC media player" %} (71.2% C, 17.7% C++, 6.7% Objective-C, 1.3% Lua, *etc.* according to GitHub[^1])

 ### C++
 **C++** (pronounced *See-plus-plus*) is a programming language that was originally developed by Bjarne Stroustrup (1950-) while he was working at Bell Labs.
 Stroustrup wanted a programming language with similar features and speed to C, except with greater support for additional programming paradigms as well as some extra high-level features.
+Its most popular free compiler is probably the GCC too.

 ### C Sharp
 {% include note.md note1="The use of the name <b>C Sharp</b>, is because of technical restrictions, the correct name is C#" %}